 Several buyers are choosing to sell off assets and pay for properties, only to regain their assets by investing again in a few months’ time through a mortgage—the odds are quite good.
 Also, buyers that need to finance the purchase of a home are not left out as they can close jumbo loans in a matter of days using home equity lines of credit, second mortgages, and quick closings to beat all-cash buyers—options are always available provided you go to the right lender.

 Use flexibility to your advantage

 Occasionally, a home equity line of credit or a line of credit can help make your offer appear more presentable.
-You may not be all cash, but more-cash is definitely preferable to less.
+You may not be all to do it all but more-cash is definitely preferable to less.

-As homebuyers who cannot pay in all cash, understanding the housing market where you are will work wonders for your home buying fortune.
-Try to work with your loan officer and real estate agent to discover sellers that are willing to agree to take offers with financing.
+Understanding the housing market where you are will work wonders for your home buying fortune.
+Work with your loan officer and real estate agent to discover sellers that are agreeable to take offers with financing.

-When all else fails, homebuyers who cannot pay all cash must persevere with sellers, even if it means making several offers.
-Certain all-cash buyers’ offers can become less appetizing to sellers, particularly if the buyer is abroad.
+Homebuyers who cannot pay all cash must persevere with sellers, even if it means making several offers.
+Certain buyers’ offers can become less appetizing to sellers, particularly if the buyer is abroad.
 So your financed offer can still stand a chance—especially if you are prepared to include a sizeable down payment.